Skip to main content

 Static sites on Render are free.
 Their docs cover the specific limits at render.com.
 The moment you need a backend, you spin up a Web Service.
 Paid web services start around $7/month for the smallest instance, with most production setups landing closer to $19/month.

-This is the right tradeoff when your "static site" is really an MVP front-end that's going to grow an API.
 Don't bother with Render if you're absolutely sure your site is and will always be static - the other picks here are simpler and cheaper for that.

 GitHub Pages is the classic.
 Free, public-facing, tied to a repo.
 It's been there for a decade.